mary3000/mimalloc-mc/genmc.md

 - Intrinsics (`llvm.objectsize.i64.p0i8`, `llvm.umul.with.overflow.i64`)

 - mmap - not supported.
 Can be replaced with malloc though.
+But mmap can be munmapped by parts, whereas malloc can only be freed as a whole region.

 - Malloc - very inefficient (per-byte for loop on allocation)